Court tosses black man’s murder conviction over racial bias

 Flowers was arrested several months later, described by prosecutors as a disgruntled former employee who sought revenge against the store's owner because she fired him and withheld most of his pay to cover the cost of merchandise he damaged.
 Nearly $300 was found missing after the killings.

 Defense lawyers have argued that witness statements and physical evidence against Flowers are too weak to convict him.
 A jailhouse informant who claimed Flowers had confessed to him recanted in recorded telephone conversations with American Public Media's "In the Dark" podcast.
-There's a separate appeal pending in state court questioning Flowers' actual guilt, citing in part evidence that reporters for "In the Dark" detailed.
+A separate appeal is pending in state court questioning Flowers' actual guilt, citing in part evidence that reporters for "In the Dark" detailed.

+"A seventh trial would be unprecedented, and completely unwarranted given both the flimsiness of the evidence against him and the long trail of misconduct that has kept him wrongfully incarcerated all these years.
+We hope that the state of Mississippi will finally disavow Doug Evans' misconduct, decline to pursue yet another trial and set Mr. Flowers free," Sheri Lynn Johnson, who represented Flowers at the Supreme Court, said in an emailed statement.

+Evans said he remained confident of Flowers guilt but hadn't decided on retrial, according to American Public Media.
+However, he denied trying to exclude African Americans from the jury.

 In the course of selecting a jury, lawyers can excuse a juror merely because of a suspicion that a particular person would vote against their client.
 Those are called peremptory strikes, and they have been the focus of the complaints about discrimination.